As an Amazon Influencer, I may earn commissions from qualifying purchases from Amazon.com.

 Should you remove the rind from brie?

-Brie cheese rind is entirely edible, and it adds an earthy, mushroom-like flavor to the dish.
 However, it can be quite strong, and some people find it a bit overwhelming.
 So, it really comes down to personal preference.

 If you’re serving a crowd with varied tastes, you might consider slicing off the top rind before baking.
-In this recipe, we’ll slice the top off to allow the flavor of the fig jam to marry with the creamy cheese without the rind’s influence.
+In this recipe, we’ll slice the top off to allow the flavor of the fig jam to marry with the soft cheese without the rind’s influence.

 It’s also a good idea to remove the top rind when you’re serving wrapped brie en croute.